klauern/mantisrb/README.md

     session.issues.by_id 110 # if you know the id
     session.issues.exists?
-110 # if you don't know if it's there
+110 # if you don't know if it's there session.issues.by_name "problem name I solved" # name of Mantis issue that you want to search explicitly by (no wildcards or regex'ing, sorry)

+    session.projects.issues "project name" # get first 100 issues by Project Name

 by ugly Mantis summary searching: